caucy/paas-omnibus/README.md

-Datadog Agent - Omnibus Project
+Paas Agent - Omnibus Project
 ================

 This is an [Omnibus](https://github.com/opscode/omnibus) project to build the Datadog Agent packages.